mustakimur/UGA-Advanced-Compiler/clang-libtool/Readme.md

 **As we have mentioned earlier, the only user input will be the target function name, in this case `doSum`.
 But, the user may also input a prefix for the wrapper method.**

 To achieve this, we have to insert a new function with two `printf()` for the two params and also call the original target function and return its results back to the call-site.
-Besides that, it will also have to replace every call invokation of the target function with the newly created function.
+Besides that, it will also have to replace every call invocation of the target function with the newly created function.
 We will split this job into following tasks:

 * Identify the target function.
 * Identify the function params and their types.